BLavery/SAMD21-M0-Mini/README.md

 25 PB03 LED1
 26 PA27 LED2

 (To be checked: I suspect there might be a numbering issue on pins of ICSP connector.
-Not sure why there is a ICSP connector on this board anyway, exc to give access to spare MCU pins.)
+I haven't worked out why there is a ICSP connector on this board anyway, exc to give access to spare MCU SPI pins.
+I'm missing something?)

 If you want to use Arduino's terminal (ie serial via the USB connector), it's done like this:
 ```